 Crimes often happen in the middle of the night or when there are no witnesses, and it could be difficult for a person to escape when they are in danger.
 If possible, it would be best to plan a safe route in advance and avoid going out late at night or to places with less crowds when travelling alone.
 You could consider carrying a whistle to use it to call for help and a pepper spray to protect yourself in case of danger.

-No friends or family will know immediately if something goes wrong when you're travelling alone.
-Stay connected with your loved ones and keep them informed of your travel plans and whereabouts.
+Your friends and family might not know immediately in case something goes wrong when you are travelling alone.
+It would be best to stay connected with them throughout your trip and to keep them informed of your travel plans and whereabouts to ensure your safety.